 Your CAS programme begins at the start of the Diploma Programme (in September of 7th form) and continues regularly, ideally on a weekly basis, for at least 18 months with a reasonable balance between creativity, activity, and service.
 You also have to undertake a CAS project of at least one month's duration that challenges you to show initiative, demonstrate perseverance, and develop skills such as collaboration, problem-solving, and decision-making.

-There will be some preparatory CAS projects to show you how the three strands can be combined (example: Social Art Challenge in year 5).
+There will be some preparatory CAS workshops to show you how the three strands can be combined.